Tyrrrz/route-descriptor/README.md

 ### Routes with query parameters

-Any parameters that don't match with keys in the route template are automatically mapped as query parameters:
+Any parameters that don't match with keys in the route path are automatically mapped as query parameters:

 ```ts
 import { route } from 'route-descriptor';